KevinMaikath/Rocket_Launch_Bot/README.md

 This project is fully prepared to be deployed using [Heroku](https://www.heroku.com).
 Just follow the official documentation and remember to set up all the environment variables needed for this project before deploying it.

+## Telegram Chatbot usage

+After creating a new chat with the bot, the bot can currently handle two different actions:

+* `/start` Use this command to start or restart the rocket-launch frame guessing.
+* Once the guessing process has started, the bot will keep sending you an image and asking you whether the rocket has been launched yet or not.
+You can answer the bot by sending "yes" or "no".
+* When the bot has got enough data to guess the exact frame, it will notify you with the final result.